 Attendees will leave the workshop ready to network and collaborate in a meaningful way with potential colleagues and peers.

-Sally Turbitt is the ALIA NSW State Manager and (sometimes) Research Communication and Information Officer at Central Coast Local Health District.
+Sally Turbitt is Research Communication and Information Officer at Central Coast Local Health District.
 Sally co-hosted Turbitt & Duck: The Library Podcast from October 2017 to January 2019 and will soon launch a new podcast Curious Noggin with Sally Turbitt.